madgik/exareme2/kubernetes/docs/Exareme2Deployment.md

 1. Configure the [helm chart values](../values.yaml).

-   - The `exareme2_images -> version` should be the exaflow services version in dockerhub.
+   - The `exaflow_images -> version` should be the exaflow services version in dockerhub.
    - The `localnodes` is a counter for the localnodes.
 Should be equal to the number of local nodes that exist in the cluster.

 1. From the `Exareme2` folder, deploy the services: